jibinjohn0803/Automated_MOM_FastAPI/README.md

 # Automated Minutes of Meeting using AI

-This is a project to identify the sentiment of the recorded audio along with converting the audio into text and thereafter summarizing it.
+This is a project to create a summary text of an uploaded (recorded) audio and also capturing the emotion of the speaker and predicting the overall sentiment.

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and FastAPI (for API) installed.